wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ![VPN Networks](../../images/vpn/vpn_networks_addnetwork.png)

-1. **All to All** &rarr; *All to All* refers to a network configuration where all devices or endpoints are connected to each other, allowing direct communication between every device in the network without restrictions.
-Each device can send and receive data to/from any other device.
+1. **All to All** &rarr; *All to All* refers to a network configuration where all devices are connected to each other, allowing direct communication between every device in the network without restrictions.
+Each device can send and receive data to and from any other device.
+Roadwarriors have a special role → they can see all devices, but the devices do not see them, so the Roadwarrior must initiate the communication.
+Roadwarriors also do not see each other.

-2. **Master to Slave** &rarr; *Master to Slave* refers to a network configuration where the Master device or server controls and manages the connections, while the Slave devices or clients follow the instructions and configurations set by the Master, often for centralized management and control.
+2. **Master to Slave** &rarr; *Master-to-Slave* refers to a network configuration where the Master device (server) controls and manages the connections, while the Slave devices follow its instructions.
+This setup is often used for centralized management and control.
+The Master and Slave devices always see each other, but a Slave device does not see other Slaves.
+Roadwarriors have a special → role they can see all devices (both Master and Slave), but the devices do not see them, so the Roadwarrior must initiate the communication.
+Roadwarriors do not see each other.

 - Once you've created your networks, you can either enter them by clicking on their name, or edit/delete them using the options on the right side of each line.
 ![VPN Networks](../../images/vpn/vpn_networks_select_2.png)